About Ari

 Ari, Gwynnie and dino tracks

-Gwynnie the dinosaur with footprints in Slickrock Canyon, CO
+Gwynnie giving her dinosaur impression with actual dinosaur footprints in Slickrock Canyon, CO

 See Mars exploration happing right now: